-We have been creating designs for over 5 years.
-There are not very many objective and verifiable laws in design, and when we needed to find out something, we looked for information in professional books, blogs of cool guys and asked art directors we knew.
+We have been creating designs for over 8 years.
+There are not very many objective and verifiable laws in graphic design as well as in UX/UI design, and when we needed to find out something, we looked for information in professional books, blogs of cool guys and asked art directors we knew.

-And then we learned that scientists had already figured out for a hundred years what the designers are still arguing about.
+And then we learned that scientists had already figured out a hundred years before what the designers are still arguing about.

-At Geniusee, we compared the opinions of famous designers and scientists on which typefaces are easier to read: serif typefaces or sans serif typefaces.
+At Geniusee, we compared the opinions of famous designers and science font opinion about serif vs sans serif readability.

 Why did we do this?